gauyash/movieshub.github.io/README.md

 1. You can search your favourite movies.
 2. It gives you information about upcoming,trending and top rated movies.
 3. It gives you similar recommendation.
-4. Trailers,teaser of movies can also be seen in the website
+4. Trailers,teaser of movies can also be seen in the website.
+5. No framework used.